juxor/afaq/markdown/secG1.md

 So why is Individualist Anarchism and Proudhon's mutualism socialist?
 Simply because they opposed the exploitation of labour by capital and proposed a means of ending it.
-The big debate between social and individualist anarchists is revolves around whether the other school can **really** achieve this common goal and whether its proposed solution would, in fact, secure meaningful individual liberty for all.
+The big debate between social and individualist anarchists revolves around whether the other school can **really** achieve this common goal and whether its proposed solution would, in fact, secure meaningful individual liberty for all.